 The analysis of criteria pollutant impacts from aircraft operations is limited to operations that would occur within the lowest part of the atmosphere known as the mixing layer, because this is where the release of aircraft emissions would affect ground-level pollutant concentrations.
 In general, aircraft emissions released above the mixing layer would not appreciably affect ground-level air quality.
 In accordance with the General Conformity Regulation (40 CFR Part 93 Subpart B), where the applicable SIP or Transportation Implementation Plan does not specify a mixing height, the federal agency can use 3,000 feet AGL as a default mixing height.
 Since the SIP for the locations of proposed activities does not specify a mixing height, the analysis used 3,000 feet AGL as a default mixing height.
-Since the SIP for the locations of proposed activities does not specify a mixing height, the analysis used 3,000 feet AGL as a default mixing height in this EIS are at or above 3,000 feet AGL, aircraft operations would not affect ground-level air quality in these areas and therefore were not considered in the air quality analysis (although they are evaluated in the project noise analysis).
+Since the altitude floors of some airspaces evaluated in this EIS are at or above 3,000 feet AGL, aircraft operations would not affect ground-level air quality in these areas and therefore were not considered in the air quality analysis (although they are evaluated in the project noise analysis).
 These airspaces include the Ruby, Sells 1, Jackal, and Outlaw MOAs.